zhaohuanqdcn/tp/docs/UserGuide.md

 #### 4.2.8 Clearing all meetings : `clearmeeting`

 Clears all meetings from the meeting schedule.
-Anything following the `clearmeeting` keyword will be ignored by the application.
+Clears all contacts from the address book.
+If you enter anything following the `clearmeeting` keyword, e.g. `clearmeeting 2`, the extra input will be ignored by the application.

 Format: `clearmeeting`